sagemath/trac_to_gh/Issue 5275.md

 # Issue 5275: One-by-one declaration of morphisms to the coercion mechanism

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5275

 Original creator: nthiery